 The conference days

-As an organiser it’s sometimes hard to find time and peace to go to a talk an see it from beginning to end.
+As an organizer it’s sometimes hard to find time and peace to go to a talk an see it from beginning to end.
 This years WCEU was normal, in which I can say I have only seen two complete talks; Matt’s Q&A and the DiversITy Matters talk from Juliette Reinders Folmer and Wouter Groenewold.
-I’ll lookup the other talks on wordpress.tv, when they are published.
+Check out the other talks on wordpress.tv.